 The frequency of colds is linked to age: children as young as 2 years old may catch a cold 10 times a year, while senior citizens may catch one only once a year.
 With age, the body develops immunity to many of the viruses responsible for colds.

 Colds are more common in the shoulder seasons of autumn and spring.
-In winter, when the air in our homes is generally drier, the dry mucous membranes of the nose become less effective at fighting viruses and preventing the onset of colds.
+In winter, when the air in the home is generally drier, the mucous membranes of the nose become less effective in fighting viruses and preventing the onset of colds.

 Colds and flu are commonplace in winter.
 Both colds and flu are common and usually benign illnesses.
-Runny nose, cough, fatigue, headaches, fever... to treat a cold or flu, discover our selection of natural pharamceutical products to fight effectively.
+Runny nose, cough, tiredness, headaches, fever... to treat a cold or flu, discover our selection of natural pharmaceutical products to fight effectively.

 Cold compresses can be used to reduce fever.
 Using a saline solution to rinse the nose is also an effective way of eliminating viruses and bacteria from the nasal cavity.